A self-care cookbook for using baking as therapy from licensed psychotherapist and master baker Jack Hazan, with 75 simple, therapeutic recipes.

 UNIQUE TAKE ON SELF-CARE: This is a different way to get a sweet dose of self-care—baking-as-therapy is really just a problem-solving approach to mental health.
 Although it is not intended to serve as a replacement for traditional psychotherapy/psychiatric treatment, the 75 recipes relate to psychological problems people go through, including connecting with others, practicing self-care and self-esteem, dealing with disappointment, exercising mindfulness, and feeling your feelings.

-EXPERT ADVICE: Licensed therapist Jack Hazan has an engaged online audience with an interest in both his baked goods company and psychotherapy practice.
+EXPERT ADVICE: Licensed psychotherapist Jack Hazan has an engaged online audience with an interest in both his baked goods company and psychotherapy practice.
 He posts weekly baking videos and weekly therapy "advice" videos.
 He is known for connecting with his audience on an intimate level, and his videos and techniques are well received and trusted.

 SUPER APPROACHABLE: These recipes are easy to follow and fuss-free, but different enough to speak directly to whatever you might be going through.
 No recipe contains so many steps that the task of finishing feels daunting or demands complicated techniques that prevent you from making progress.
 As a therapist, Jack Hazan's goal is to help you focus on one thing at a time.
 In baking, you take recipes one step at a time, too.